danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 }
 ```

+> The rest operator will take the rest of the arguments for our method and convert them in to an array.

-And utilise it in the template with a pipe such as this.
+And then utilise that in our template by adding extra parameters to our pipe.

 ##### file-fiewer.component.html